enhsin/p2-trafficSigns/README.md

 * validation set accuracy = 96.5%
 * test set accuracy = 95.4%

-The model is somewhat overfitted because the training accuracy is bigger than the accuracy on the test set.
-I tried to add dropout to layer 3, but it didn’t improve the model accuracy.
+The model is overfitted because the training accuracy is bigger than the accuracy on the test set.
+Adding dropout to layer 3 increases the validation accuracy by 1% and the test accuracy by 0.5%.
+Details are shown in [here](./dropout/README.md).
 I also tried to decrease the convolution kernel size to 3x3 in the hope that the model could recognize smaller features better.
-It didn’t perform as well as 5x5 convolution and it expanded the parameter space.
+It didn’t perform as well as 5x5 convolutio.

 ### Test a Model on New Images